Frequently Asked Questions & Tips:

 Can Dango News make my reservation for me?

 No, unfortunately we cannot make your reservation for you.
 If you comment on an article/review you are interested in we are happy to assist you with translations & tips on completing your reservation but we are not a reservation service and cannot be liable for your reservation and/or personal information.
 You will have to fill in your reservation form on your own or find a specialized reservation service in Japan who will do it for you.
-We apologize.
+If you stay at a hotel with concierge, they may be able to make reservations for you.
+We apologize for not being able to offer this service to you.

 when should we plan to put a pop-up cafe into our trip itinerary?